Mobile Mechanic 2026

 Mobile Mechanic Starter Replacement Cost: $295 to $695 in Your Driveway

 When the alternative is a tow truck to a shop, a mobile mechanic at home or office is almost always the better choice.
-YourMechanic and Wrench (the two largest national services) price within $20 to $40 of each other for the same vehicle.
+Wrench (which now runs both the Wrench and YourMechanic booking platforms) and AutoNation Mobile Service are the two largest national services.

 Quick numbers, 2026:

-Mobile mechanic (YourMechanic, Wrench, AutoNation Mobile) national average for starter replacement: $295 to $695.
+Mobile mechanic (Wrench, YourMechanic, AutoNation Mobile Service) national average for starter replacement: $295 to $695.
 Tow truck within 5 miles to a shop: $75 to $135.
 Independent shop for same starter job: $240 to $475.
 Mobile mechanic premium versus independent: $55 to $220, usually less than the tow charge avoided.

 The mobile mechanic value proposition